 Level Scaling removes choice, it doesn’t enhance choice.

-I Wanna Play PTR Too
+So You Wanna Play PTR Too

 Just a reminder about how PTR works.